ReluctantHacker/notes/physics/Electrodynamics.md

 - g() is a wave traveling to the left

+For simplicity, we start derivation for the situation that the wave traverse in only one direction

+## Specific propagation direction
 Assume fields depend only on $x$ and $t$, and take the nonzero components
 ```math
 E_y(x,t),\qquad B_z(x,t),